July 20, 2017

-Debtors with a regular income can use Chapter 13 bankruptcy to cope with their overwhelming debts, but there are long-term consequences for consumers who take this route.Get Debt Help Now
+Debtors with a regular income can use Chapter 13 bankruptcy to cope with their overwhelming debts, but there are long-term consequences for consumers who take this route.Explore Your Options Now

 Federal law offers different types of bankruptcy programs to deal with the varying financial problems of businesses and individuals.
 In particular, Chapter 13 bankruptcy is designed for individuals or married couples who are capable of working out their debts if given several years.

 Debtors create a plan detailing how they plan to repay all or part of their debts during a period of no less than three and no more than five years.
 Because these individuals must have a regular income to qualify, Chapter 13 Bankruptcy is also referred to as a “Wage Earner’s Plan.”

 A Chapter 13 filing is attractive to many debtors because it allows them to deal with their debts while keeping their property.

 To be eligible to file for Chapter 13 bankruptcy, an individual must have no more than $383,175 in unsecured debt, such as credit card bills or personal loans.
 They also can have no more than $1,149,525 in secured debts, which includes mortgages and car loans.
 These figures are adjusted periodically.

 An individual involved in Chapter 13 also must undergo credit counseling from an approved agency within 180 days of filing the bankruptcy suit.

 To start the process, the debtor files a petition in the local bankruptcy court and pays required fees.
 The petition should list all assets and debts, income and expenses, any existing contracts or leases in the debtor’s name, as well as a statement of financial affairs and the most current year’s tax return.